University at Buffalo: Rankings and reputation

 In the Wall Street Journal/Times Higher Education 2021 ranking of top colleges and universities, the University at Buffalo was ranked as the 31st best public university and the 121st best college in the nation.
 In the "World University Rankings 2022", Times Higher Education ranked UB at 251–300.
-US News and Report ranked the university 277 on their "Best Global Universities" ranking in 2022.
+U.S. News & World Report ranked the university 277 on their "Best Global Universities" ranking in 2022.

+In 2024, Washington Monthly ranked University of Buffalo 129th among 438 national universities in the U.S. based on Buffalo's contribution to the public good, as measured by social mobility, research, and promoting public service.

 The Academic Ranking of World Universities (ARWU) 2021 ranked the Civil Engineering department 5th in the U.S. and 25th globally (World).
-The Academic Ranking of World Universities (ARWU) ranked the UB dental school 8th in nation and 10th in the world for dentistry and oral sciences.
+The ARWU ranked the UB dental school 8th in nation and 10th in the world for dentistry and oral sciences.
 The School of Management is ranked 70th by U.S. News, 42nd by Forbes and 78th by BusinessWeek, making UB the highest ranked public business school in New York.
 The School of Education at UB is ranked 70th.
 The School of Public Health and Health Professions is ranked 31st, the School of Nursing is ranked 91st for masters, 73rd for doctorate, with the anesthesia program ranking tenth in the nation.
 The School of Pharmacy and Pharmaceutical Sciences is ranked 22nd, the School of Social Work is ranked 24th, the School of Law is ranked 94th.
 UB was ranked the 56th Best College for Veterans.

 The audiology program is ranked 17th, rehabilitation counseling is ranked 21st, speech-language pathology is ranked 30th, English is ranked 44th, library and information studies is ranked 39th, math is 73rd, physics is 85th, fine arts is 69th, political science is 76th, history is 92nd, physical therapy is 79th, occupational therapy is 32nd, computer science is 63rd, chemistry is 76th, statistics is 70th, psychology is 63rd, and clinical psychology is ranked 50th.

 The Environmental Protection Agency (EPA) ranks UB first on their "Green Power List" of top colleges and universities.
 In Kiplinger's "Best Values in Public Colleges" of 2017, the University at Buffalo ranks 54th in the nation for in-state students and 70th in the nation for out-of-state students.
-In 2015, Buffalo was ranked #15 in New York State by average professor salaries in data collected by the American Association of University Professors (AAUP).